stevenewbs/blog/Flashing Sonoff Basic R3 with Tasmota.md

   - Connect
   - Enter wifi details
   - Configure the template
-* Finally update Firmware to normal tasmota binary - there seems to be a size limitation in the eWelink firmware for updates.
-Tasmota will happily update to a file bigger than this limit.
+* Finally update Firmware to normal tasmota binary.
-* Remember to `SetOption19 on` AND configure MQTT server (homeassistant is happy).
+* Remember to `SetOption19 on` AND configure MQTT server (homeassistant is now happy).